evgeniums/cpp-validator/docs/index.md

 ##### *Aggregation*
 Combination of validating [operators](#operator) or other [validators](#validator) that make up a compound [validator](#validator).
 There are logical aggregations such as _AND_, _OR_, _NOT_ and [element](#element) aggregations such as _ANY_, _ALL_.

-##### *Concrete phrase*
-Immutable string that will be used in final [report](#report).

 ##### *Element*
 A special type of [member](#member) that points to an element of container when the [object](#object) is a container.

 ##### *Formatter*
 Customizable implementer of [reports](#report) formatting.
 See [formatters](#formatters) section.

-##### *Grammatical category*
-A grammatical category is a property of items within the grammar of a language (see https://en.wikipedia.org/wiki/Grammatical_category).
-In some languages different grammatical categories of some words can affect the forms of the successive words in a phrase.
-In this library grammatical categories are used for more natural [reports](#report) construction.

 ##### *Member*
 An [element](#element) or a [property](#property) of [object](#object) the validation must be applied to.
 Members can be either direct (single level depth) or nested (multi level depth).